istat-methodology/.github/profile/README.md

 # Istat Methodology Division
-This repository contains open-source software implemented by Istat's Methodology Division.
+This page contains open-source projects and software developed by Istat's Methodology Division.